awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-cloudformation.md

 Only an administrator in the Organizations management account has permissions to enable trusted access with another AWS service\.
 You can enable trusted access using either the AWS CloudFormation console or the Organizations console\.

-You can enable trusted access using only the AWS CloudFormation StackSets tools\.
+You can enable trusted access using only AWS CloudFormation StackSets\.

 To enable trusted access using the AWS CloudFormation Stacksets console, see [Enable Trusted Access with AWS Organizations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html) in the AWS CloudFormation User Guide\.